 In other words: When we truly KNOW (Greek: epiginosko) Yeshua, without confusion & deception (Greek: aletheia), the fruit (not root) of our salvation (Greek: charis) will be clearly visibe in our lives!

 Paul's prayer for them (and us still today as well) is for them to be filled to full measure; filled to the brim; completely; to fully bring into effect (Greek: pleroo) with the knowledge of Abba's will - to the tiniest detail!
 He prays for them for wisdom and spiritual understanding (Greek: synesis =the full picture; flowing together of understanding).
-He prays for that SO THAT they (and we) would be able to carry fruit that is well-pleasing to Abba.
+He prayed that they (and we) would be able to carry fruit that is well-pleasing to Abba.

 The more we walk in the truth, the more our knowledge (Greek: epiginosko) of God would increase.
 As we walk in truth and wisdom, He takes us in deeper and starts to reveal more and more to us!

-The moment we first truly grasp the weight of our salvation; we would experience continious joy from receiving that inheritance!
+The moment we first truly grasp the weight of our salvation; we would experience continuous joy from receiving that inheritance!

 In chapter 1 verse 17 we read: